-Jolynna is Research Fellow in Digital Media and Ethnography at the University of Sydney.
+Jolynna is Lecturer in Social Anthropology at Manchester University.
+Previously she was Research Fellow in Digital Media and Ethnography at the University of Sydney.
 She holds a PhD from the University of Melbourne and has an interdisciplinary background in anthropology and development.
 Her research focusses on digital media practices in relation to regionally comparative mobilities, family relationships, work and gender.
 Jolynna’s books include Social Media in Trinidad (UCL Press, 2017), Visualising Facebook (Miller and Sinanan, UCL Press, 2017), Webcam (Miller and Sinanan, Polity, 2014) and How the World Changed Social Media (Miller et. al. 2016, UCL Press).
 She is on the editorial board of Transitions: Journal of Transient Migration (Intellect Books).

 Jamie is a Lecturer in East Asian Studies at the University of Sheffield and holds a PhD in Anthropology from the Australian National University.
 He combines classical, visual and digital ethnographic methods with historical and textual analysis to explore the relationship between technology, mobility, identity and imagination in urban Northeast Asia.
 Jamie is currently investigating how media and migration change young Chinese people's perceptions of their place in the world, with a particular focus on migrants in Japan.
 His recent works include “The Cruel Optimism of Mobility: aspiration, belonging, and 'the good life' among transnational Chinese migrants in Tokyo” in positions: Asia Critique, “So Hot Right Now: reflections on virality and sociality from transnational digital China” in Digital Culture and Society, and the ethnographic film “Tokyo Pengyou” in the Journal of Anthropological Films at http://boap.uib.no/index.php/jaf/article/view/1538/1319